 Oak Point Park and Nature Preserve

-Plano’s largest park is 800 acres and was voted fourth in TripAdvisor’s list of things to see in Plano.
+Plano’s largest park is 800 acres and ranks fourth in TripAdvisor’s list of things to see in Plano.
 The park boasts 3.5 miles of concrete trails and 5 miles of soft surface trails located along Rowlett Creek.
 Nature trails are open from sunrise to sunset daily.

 Bob Woodruff Park